-The Austin Area Sustainability Indicators project (A²SI) is releasing its 2020 annual report focused on climate and community resilience in the Austin metro area (find the full list of indicators and more information about A²SI here).
+The Austin Area Sustainability Indicators project (A²SI) is releasing its 2020 Austin Futures report focused on climate and community resilience in the Austin metro area (find the full list of indicators and more information about A²SI here).

 Data from this year’s report was gathered and put together by Dr. Bixler’s research team, including graduate research assistants Ana Perez and Jessica Jones, as well as recent B.A. graduate in Urban Studies Bethany Goad.
 Ana is a master’s student at the LBJ School of Public Affairs and Jessica is a dual-degree master’s student with the LBJ School of Public Affairs and the School of Architecture Community and Regional Planning program.